 Organizing your emails is an integral part of quick access.
 And, we will see what are the take of Gmail and Outlook on this aspect.

 Being frank, Outlook.com does not offer many options for email categorization.
 As we said, all your emails will appear on a single page.
-The only option you have in the interface is a colour-based categorization.
+The only option you have in the interface is a color-based categorization.
 You can add email messages into categories such as Red, Yellow, Orange, Green and Blue.
 You can, however, create new folders in Outlook and move emails into those.
 Apart from these basic features, there aren’t any notable categorization features in Outlook.